==Romans 7:1-6:

-Romans 7:7-13:
+==Romans 7:7-13:

-What shall we say then?
-Is the law sin?
-Certainly not!
-On the contrary, I would not have known sin except through the law.
-For I would not have known covetousness unless the law had said, “You shall not covet.”
-8 But sin, taking opportunity by the commandment, produced in me all manner of evil desire.
-For apart from the law sin was dead.
-9 I was alive once without the law, but when the commandment came, sin revived and I died.
-10 And the commandment, which was to bring life, I found to bring death.
-11 For sin, taking occasion by the commandment, deceived me, and by it killed me.
-12 Therefore the law is holy, and the commandment holy and just and good.
-13 Has then what is good become death to me?
-Certainly not!
-But sin, that it might appear sin, was producing death in me through what is good, so that sin through the commandment might become exceedingly sinful. |
+8 But sin, taking occasion by the commandment, wrought in me all manner of concupiscence.
+For without the law sin was dead.
+9 For I was alive without the law once: but when the commandment came, sin revived, and I died.
+10 And the commandment, which was ordained to life, I found to be unto death.
+11 For sin, taking occasion by the commandment, deceived me, and by it slew me.
+12 Wherefore the law is holy, and the commandment holy, and just, and good.
+13 Was then that which is good made death unto me?
+God forbid.
+But sin, that it might appear sin, working death in me by that which is good; that sin by the commandment might become exceeding sinful. |

 ![]() If no one articulated God's holy and awe-inspiring character, then we would not know how to model ourselves after Him.
 So, God provided the law to help communicate His character to His chosen people who were now out of bondage (Egypt) as they awaited the coming Messiah.